pulp-platform/mempool/README.md

 make COMPILER=gcc bin/hello_world
 ```

-To run applications designed for the in-development extension **Xpulpimg**, be sure to select the `gcc` compiler option.
+To run applications designed for the **Xpulpimg** extension, be sure to select the `gcc` compiler option.
 If all the Xpulpimg instructions implemented in Snitch at compilation time are supported by the Xpulpimg subset of the GCC compiler, you can build your application with the option `XPULPIMG` set to `1`:

 ```bash